koesan/koesan/README.md

 </div>

 <div align="center">
-  <i>Feel free to explore my projects and reach out for collaborations!</i>
+  <i>✨ Always open to collaborations and new opportunities in AI & Computer Vision ✨</i>
 </div>